-The Arbitration Act is based on the 1985 UNCITRAL Model

-Law on International Commercial Arbitration.
-The 2023 amendments of the Act (not yet in force) seek to incorporate changes made in the 2006 UNCITRAL Model Law and allow Japan to better compete with popular arbitration destinations in the region, such as Singapore and Hong Kong.
+The Arbitration Act is based on the 1985 UNCITRAL Model Law on International Commercial Arbitration.
+The amendments of the Act, which came into force in 2024, seek to incorporate changes made in the 2006 UNCITRAL Model Law and allow Japan to better compete with popular arbitration destinations in the region, such as Singapore and Hong Kong.